 And what rises up is a blank wall of sameness, endless, opaque and unsympathetic.
 There’s no room for difference.
 “Your rights end where another’s begin.”
 You see, this blank equality still has a huge capacity for infringement.

 Well, for more examples I suggest you turn on your cable.
 Again, it’s the ultras of either side, but 1984 trades in the black and white.

 But it’s alright.
 You’re safe.
 There aren’t any telescreens here.
 Our Two Minutes Hate is done for the day.
 My name is not O’Brien.
 This is not Room 101.

-1984 is mundane in its first pages, explanatory in its middle and capable of provoking its readers to nightmarish anxiety at its end.
+1984 is mundane in its first pages, didactic through its middle and capable of provoking its readers to nightmarish anxiety at its end.

 O’Brien asks Winston to remember that freedom is slavery – and then, too, that slavery is freedom (and is ignorance also bliss, O’Brien?
 No, ignorance is strength just as war is peace).

 Orwell hashes out the party slogans through a book authored by a faceless opposition.
 It’s a double heresy that Winston reads such a tract to his Julia when they’re sweetly licked by a post-coital sweat and serenaded by the laboring prole in the lot beneath the window.

 It’s hard to know what’s real because damn if that lovely affair isn’t cause for arrest (and a tortuous re-education) in Oceania.